Every 4 year the National Tiger Conservation Authority conducts a tiger census across India. So 2018 is the year for tiger census in India again.

 census held in different parts of the world in the recent years, there are approximately 3890 Tigers left in the world.
 Out of these 3890, a healthy population of Royal Bengal Tigers lives in India, Bangladesh, Nepal and a few other Asian counties.

-How many Royal Bengal Tigers are left in India ?
+How many Royal Bengal Tigers are left in India?

 As per the Tiger Census held in 2014, there are approximately 2226 Tigers in India.
 India hosts approximately 70% of the total tiger population of the world.

+There are 19 states who host these beautiful big cats in India.
 Below is the state-wise tiger population of India as per 2014 Tiger Census

 |Andhra Pradesh (including Telangana)||68|